TungstenTransformation/KTScripts/Table_Benchmark.md

 * Create a normal Transformation process in KTA.
 * Make sure image processing is enabled if using PDF documents.
 * Turn on online-learning.
-* Add step for storing the original document name into an XValue.
+* Add Activities for storing the original document name into the XDocument, so Transformation Designer can know the original file name.
 * Collect sample documents.
 Load them into a test set in Transformation Designer.
 Convert this to a benchmark set.
 * Import your benchmark documents into KTA scan application.
 * In KTA Validation validate your documents making sure that every field and table cell is perfect.
 Add the document to online-learning.